kamchatka-volcano/asyncgi/README.md

 #include <asyncgi/asyncgi.h>
 #include <asio/steady_timer.hpp>

+namespace http = asyncgi::http;

-struct DelayedPage : asyncgi::RequestProcessor<>{
+struct DelayedPage{
-    void process(const asyncgi::Request&, asyncgi::Response<>& response) override
+    void operator()(const asyncgi::Request&, asyncgi::Response& response)
     {
         response.executeTask(
                 [response](const asyncgi::TaskContext& ctx) mutable
                 {
                     auto timer = std::make_shared<asio::steady_timer>(ctx.io());
                     timer->expires_after(std::chrono::seconds{3});
-                    timer->async_wait([timer, response, ctx](auto&) mutable{ //Note how we capture ctx object here, response.send("Hello world");                       //it's necessary to keep it (or its copy) alive });                                                      //before the end of request processing });
+                    timer->async_wait([timer, response, ctx](auto&) mutable { // Note how we capture ctx object here,
+                        response.send("Hello world"); // it's necessary to keep it (or its copy) alive }); // before the end of request processing });
     }
 };

 int main()
 {
-    auto app = asyncgi::makeApp();
+    auto io = asyncgi::IO{};
-    auto router = asyncgi::makeRouter();
+    auto router = asyncgi::Router{};
-    router.route("/", http::RequestMethod::GET).process<DelayedPage>();
+    router.route("/", http::RequestMethod::Get).process<DelayedPage>();
-    router.route().set(http::ResponseStatus::Code_404_Not_Found);
+    router.route().set(http::ResponseStatus::_404_Not_Found);
-    auto server = app->makeServer(router);
+    auto server = asyncgi::Server{io, router};
-    server->listen("/tmp/fcgi.sock");
-    app->exec();
-    return 0;
+    server.listen("/tmp/fcgi.sock");
+    io.run();
 }
 ```

 </details>

 ## Development status

-`asyncgi` can be considered to be in the open beta stage - the all planed features are completed, but there are many areas of improvement.
-Until it gets the non-zero major version number, the backwards incompatible changes may be introduced quite often.
+`asyncgi` is currently in the open beta stage, with all planned features complete, until it reaches a non-zero major
+version number, there may be frequent introductions of backward-incompatible changes.

-There are currently no tests, and there are no plans of adding unit tests so far, because most of `asyncgi` functionality comes from the following libraries already covered with unit tests:
+Unit tests are not included because most of the functionality in `asyncgi` is derived from the following libraries,
+which already have their own test coverage:

 * [asio](https://github.com/chriskohlhoff/asio) - used for establishing connections, sending and receiving data.
 * [fcgi_responder](https://github.com/kamchatka-volcano/fcgi_responder/) - implementation of the `FastCGI` protocol.
 * [whaleroute](https://github.com/kamchatka-volcano/whaleroute/) - implementation of the request router.
-* [hot_teacup](https://github.com/kamchatka-volcano/hot_teacup/) - parsing of HTTP data received over `FastCGI` connections, forming HTTP responses.
+* [hot_teacup](https://github.com/kamchatka-volcano/hot_teacup/) - parsing of HTTP data received over `FastCGI`

-Basically `asyncgi` is glue code holding all these libraries together behind a convenient interface.
-It makes more sense to provide functionality tests based on the `examples` directory to check overall expected behaviour, and it probably will be done in the future.
+  connections, forming HTTP responses.

+Instead of mocking code that integrates the functionality of these libraries, `asyncgi` is tested using functional
+tests.
+These tests check the behavior of the executables found in the `examples/` directory when running with the NGINX
+server.
+You can find these tests in the `functional_tests/` directory.

 ## Installation

 Download and link the library from your project's CMakeLists.txt:
 ```
 cmake_minimum_required(VERSION 3.14)